webrpc/webrpc/schema/README.md

 ## Enums

-- TODO: review/update forms..
-- enum of strings
-- enum of integers
+- enum of integers, see examples

 ## Binary (future / v2)